cafebazaar/unitypurchasing/unitypurchasing-unity/Assets/Bazaar/Purchasing/Documentation~/UnityIAPAppleConfiguration.md

 ### Test IAP

-1. Create __Sandbox Testers__ using iTunes Connect for use on your test device's iTunes Account.
-To do this, navigate to __iTunes Connect &gt; Users and Roles__, and choose the plus ("+") button.
-You must review [Apple's Sandbox Tester documentation](https://developer.apple.com/library/ios/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/SettingUpUserAccounts.html#/apple_ref/doc/uid/TP40011225-CH25-SW9) as there are several additional important usage notes, and you must use a real email address to create Testers.
+1. Create __Sandbox Testers__ using App Store Connect for use on your test device's iTunes Account.
+To do this, navigate to __App Store Connect &gt; Users and Roles__, and choose the plus ("+") button.
+You must review [Apple's Sandbox Tester documentation](https://help.apple.com/app-store-connect/#/dev8b997bee1) as there are several additional important usage notes, and you must use a real email address to create Testers.

-    **NOTE:** See the [iOS and Mac App Store guides](UnityIAPiOSMAS.md) for additional details.

     **TIP:** (*) To simplify managing the email address, use an email service capable of sub-addressing (emailaccount+subaddress@example.com) such as Gmail, iCloud, and Outlook.com.
 This allows one email account to receive email for multiple sub-addresses.